-By December 2017, all DoD vendors/contractors will need to comply with the DFARS-CUI Guide .
-This Cybersecurity Plan will cover a company's business systems, CAD/BIM, data and processes.
+All DoD vendors/contractors need to comply with the DFARS-CUI Guide.
+This Cybersecurity Plan covers a company's business systems, CAD/BIM, data, and processes.

-According to the Storefront Safety Council and the Texas Traffic Institute at Texas A&M University, 60 times a day, nearly 500 deaths and more than 4,000 injuries per year happen when out-of-control vehicles crash into homes and buildings.
-While we may think these happen only to private sector shops and stores, consider that many federal, state, and local government buildings are located on city streets which make them vulnerable as well.
+While we may think these happen only to private sector shops and stores, consider that many federal, state, and local government buildings are also located on city streets or in retail settings, which make them vulnerable to these crashes as well.

-The value of crash rated bollards, planters and site furnishings in protecting pedestrians, sidewalk café patrons, and shoppers and employees inside stores from out-of-control vehicles cannot be disputed.
-Incidents where a vehicle is employed by terrorists to inflict mass casualties at large gatherings like parades, marathons, and holiday festivities further reinforce the need for and value of crash rated barriers.
+The value of crash rated bollards, planters, and site furnishings in protecting pedestrians, outdoor dining patrons, shoppers, and employees inside stores from out-of-control vehicles cannot be disputed.
+Incidents where a vehicle is employed by terrorists to inflict mass casualties at large gatherings like parades, marathons, and holiday festivities further reinforce the need for and high value of crash rated barriers.
 More recently, intentional vehicle crashes have increased significantly, caused by disgruntled customers, angry drivers, and thieves intent on stealing the contents of shops and stores.

-While storeowners may be reluctant to pay the cost of these barriers, they should weigh in the losses they face when their store is closed for reconstruction after an incident and for the personal injury suits for which they will be liable.
+While restaurant and store owners may be reluctant to pay the cost of these barriers, they should weigh in the losses they face when their place of business is closed for reconstruction after an incident and for the personal injury and wrongful deaths suits for which they may be liable.

 Building Information Modeling